AstroNvim/astrocommunity/README.md

 #b7bdf8: pack
 -->

-AstroNvim's community repository contains plugin configuration specifications—a collection of plugins contributed by the community for AstroNvim, a NeoVim configuration.
+AstroNvim's community repository contains plugin configuration specifications — a collection of plugins contributed by the community for AstroNvim, a NeoVim configuration.
 These specifications help manage the variety of plugins used in AstroNvim.

 ## 📦 Setup